codeparkhouston/git-workshop-handbook/chapter2.md

 Your mentor will show you where the project is on GitHub, and add you as a collaborator.
 This will give you access to edit the project files.

->The project files are kept in folder that Git is keeping track of, called a *Repository* - or *Repo* for short.
+>The project files are kept in folder Git is keeping track of, called a *Repository* - or *Repo* for short.

 <p style="color:purple"> CLI track: Your mentor will show you how to <b>clone</b> the Repo to your own computer. </p>